COACHES

 What advice would you give to swimmers?
 The advice I would give to young swimmers is to set goals for yourself.
 Just saying you want to swim faster isn’t a goal, set a time and work towards that.

 How long have you been coaching?
-This is my second year with the Marlins.
+This is my third year with the Marlins.

 Why do you like coaching?
 I love getting to watch swimmers improve over the season, even though we’re a team, there’s a lot of individual focus so there are so many opportunities for kids to grow and it’s really rewarding as a coach to have a front row seat to all of their accomplishments.